List of DC Comics characters: D: Dollmaker

+Deborah Domaine

 Dominus

-Dominus is a fictional character and a DC Comics supervillain who first appeared in Action Comics #747.
+Dominus is a character and a DC Comics supervillain who first appeared in Action Comics #747.
 He appears primarily as an opponent of Superman.

 Originally, Dominus was an alien priest named Tuoni, who served as one of the five custodians of his world's faith.
 During this time, he fell in love with his peer, Ahti.
 However, he was driven mad by jealousy when Ahti ascended past him and assumed the mantle of Kismet, Illuminator of All Realities.

 Studying infernal forbidden magic in an attempt to gain the power to challenge his former lover and rob her of the power of Kismet, Tuoni's assault was reflected by Kismet's divine energies and his body was incinerated.
 Despite Tuoni's deceit, the omnibenevolent Kismet showed him mercy and shunted his shattered, still-living body into the Phantom Zone.

-Within the Phantom Zone, Tuoni encountered a holographic projection of Superman's long-dead Kryptonian ancestor, Kem-L, who was able to use his own ancient variety of arcane Kryptonian science to rebuild the former holy man as a psionic cosmic phantasm known as "Dominus".
+Within the Phantom Zone, Tuoni encountered a holographic projection of Superman's long-dead Kryptonian ancestor, Kem-L, who was able to use arcane Kryptonian science to rebuild the former holy man as a psionic cosmic phantasm known as "Dominus".

 In this new all-powerful form, Dominus escaped the Zone via Superman's Fortress of Solitude and attacked Earth.
 Attempting to find Kismet to steal her cosmic powers, he was opposed by Superman.
 Swearing vengeance, Dominus telepathically entered Superman's mind and preyed on one of the Man of Steel's greatest weaknesses; his fear of failing the people of Earth.

 Using mind control, Dominus convinced Superman to take control of Earth and build the Superman robots to police the planet 24 hours a day, seven days a week forever.
 In another battle, Dominus used his reality-warping powers to become Superman, using the Superman robots to search for Kismet while Superman was disguised as one of his own robots and later as Dominus.

 During his captivity in these other forms Superman improved on his use of Torquasm Vo, an ancient Kryptonian warrior discipline technique where the warrior can control what they think.
-Superman and Dominus then engaged in a mental-physical battle with Dominus using any stray thought of Superman to reshape reality.
+Superman and Dominus engage in a mental-physical battle with Dominus using any stray thought of Superman to reshape reality.
 The battle ends with Superman banishing Dominus to the Phantom Zone.